 In recent years, the electrochemical method has emerged as a fast, simple, efficient, and environmentally friendly technique for graphene fabrication, attracting significant attention from scientists.
-Electrochemical exfoliation of graphene from graphite involves applying a negative (cathodic) or positive (anodic) potential to one end of graphite electrode, with the other end connected to a counter electrode, typically platinum or graphite.
-Under the influence of the electric field within the electrolyte solution, positive ions ( $\text{Li}^+$ ) migrate and intercalate between the layers of the graphite cathode, separating the layers to form graphene (cathodic exfoliation).
-Conversely, negative ions

-(SO42-) can be attracted to the anode to exfoliate graphite into graphene (anodic exfoliation).
+Electrochemical exfoliation of graphene or GO from graphite involves applying a negative (cathodic) or positive (anodic) potential to one end of graphite electrode, with the other end connected to a counter electrode, typically platinum or graphite.
+Under the influence of the electric field within the electrolyte solution, positive ions (Li^+) migrate and intercalate between the layers of the graphite cathode, separating the layers to form graphene (cathodic exfoliation).
+Conversely, negative ions (SO_4^{2-}) can be attracted to the anode to exfoliate graphite into graphene (anodic exfoliation).
 Various forms of graphite materials are used for electrochemical graphene fabrication, including graphite sheets, rods, and highly oriented pyrolytic graphite.
-Several factors influence the yield and quality of electrochemically exfoliated graphene, with four primary factors being (1) the shape of the graphite electrode, (2) the applied voltage, (3) the electrolyte solution, and (4) the reduction method employed after graphene or graphene oxide synthesis.
+Several factors influence the yield and quality of electrochemically exfoliated graphene, with four primary factors being (1) the shape of the graphite electrode, (2) the applied voltage, (3) the electrolyte solution, and (4) the reduction method employed after graphene or GO synthesis.

-Graphite electrodes used in electrochemical exfoliation are typically natural graphite in the form of foils, rods, or sheets, as well as highly oriented pyrolytic graphite (HOPG).
-Munuera et al. demonstrated that using graphite foil can reduce the oxidation of graphene during electrochemical exfoliation compared to HOPG.
-Fuertes et al. also indicated that graphite rods or sheets generally exhibit lower exfoliation rates than graphite foils.
-However, graphite rods produce graphene material with a thickness of about two layers and a high C/O ratio (11.7), with graphene sheet sizes around 1 $\mu\text{m}$ .
-Green et al. showed that graphite rods can be used to produce high-quality graphene through electrochemical methods, but with the drawback of low efficiency when using a constant voltage.
-Chen et al. utilized pencil cores containing a mixture of graphite and clay as graphite electrodes.
-After electrochemical exfoliation, the obtained graphene material floats on the surface of the solution while the clay settles to the bottom, allowing for easy collection of graphene after synthesis.
+Graphite electrodes used in electrochemical exfoliation are typically natural graphite in the form of foils, rods, or sheets, as well as highly oriented pyrolytic graphite (HOPG).12 Munuera et al. demonstrated that using graphite foil can reduce the oxidation of graphene during electrochemical exfoliation compared to HOPG.11 Fuertes et al. also indicated that graphite rods or sheets generally exhibit lower exfoliation rates than graphite foils.
+However, graphite rods produce graphene material with a thickness of about two layers and a high C/O ratio (11.7), with graphene sheet sizes around 1 μm .13 Green et al. showed that graphite rods can be used to produce high-quality graphene through electrochemical methods, but with the drawback of low efficiency when using a constant voltage.14 Chen et al. utilized pencil cores containing a mixture of graphite and clay as graphite electrodes.
+After electrochemical exfoliation, the obtained graphene material floats on the surface of the solution while the clay settles to the bottom, allowing for easy collection of graphene after synthesis.15 Natchanon et al. also fabricated graphene using pencil lead via an electrochemical method, resulting in graphene with low electrical resistance (1.86 $\text{k}\Omega$).16